Conqueror933/quick-portfolio/pages/menu_page.md

 	double d;
 };
 ```

 ## Letters
 How I got the letters on the screen. `Text text;` is where the magic is hidden.
-Let's have a look.
+Let's have a look.<br/>

 ```c++
 #include "Bitmap.h"